 Security should be a top priority when managing webhooks.
 Since webhooks involve sending sensitive data between systems, failing to secure them can expose your application to malicious attacks.
 Here are some key security practices to follow:

-By implementing these measures, you can safeguard your webhook endpoints and prevent unauthorized access.
+By implementing these measures, you can protect your application and data from potential threats.

 Webhooks rely on the availability of both the sender and receiver systems.
 However, network issues, server downtime, or other disruptions can cause webhook delivery failures.
 To ensure reliability, implement a retry mechanism that resends failed webhook requests.